 Adrian Whitty, PhD, Professor, Biochemistry, Boston University

 We identified several novel macrocycle-specific molecular descriptors based on structural or physicochemical features, for assessing macrocyclic chemotype diversity and predicting the key ADME property of membrane permeability.
-These descriptors should
+These descriptors

-various machine learning techniques we used for evaluating the utility of the descriptors we identified.
+describe various machine learning techniques we used for evaluating the utility of the descriptors we identified.

 5:05 Interactive Breakout Discussion Groups - View Details

 Join a breakout discussion group.
-These are informal, moderated discussions with brainstorming and interactive problem solving, allowing participants from diverse backgrounds to exchange ideas and experiences and develop future collaborations around
+These are informal, moderated discussions with brainstorming and interactive problem solving, allowing participants from diverse backgrounds to exchange ideas and experiences and develop future collaborations

-a focused topic.
+around a focused topic.

-Conformational Searching and Macrocycles
+Table 10: Conformational Searching and Macrocycles

 Moderator: Maxwell D. Cummings, PhD, Senior Principal Scientist, Computational Chemistry, Discovery Sciences, Janssen R&D